Re-venger/TODO_Using_RecyclerView/README.md

 It is Just A Basic Todo Application in Android.

-## This Project is still under Deelopment
+## This Project is still under Development